 What is the American Disabilities Act?

 Passed in 1990, The American Disabilities Act (ADA) ensures that commercial and public entities provide access and accommodation for individuals with a range of disabilities.
-This is why nearly every establishment you visit will have handicapped parking spaces, wheelchair ramps and ADA compliant bathrooms.
+This is why nearly every establishment you visit will have handicapped parking spaces, wheelchair ramps, and ADA compliant bathrooms.
 Websites were included in the 2010 amendment because of how important the web has become to our everyday life.
-While most folks assume this is only a burden to individuals who may be visually impaired, it also protects those who have mobility issues that limit their ability to use a mouse or keyboard, forcing them to rely on screen readers to absorb any information consumed via screen.
+While most folks assume this is only a burden to individuals who may be visually impaired, it also protects those who have mobility issues that limit their ability to use a mouse or keyboard, forcing them to rely on screen readers to absorb any information consumed via the screen.

 If ADA hasn’t set official standards, then how can I be sued for failure to comply?

-According to Search Engine Journal, both the U.S. and the U.K. refer to non-government related websites as “public” and “public sector” entities, allowing the legal system to hear cases brought by persons with disabilities who find themselves unable to use a public-facing business website.
+According to the Search Engine Journal, both the U.S. and the U.K. refer to non-government related websites as “public” and “public sector” entities, allowing the legal system to hear cases brought by persons with disabilities who find themselves unable to use a public-facing business website.
 This is especially important if you have a brick and mortar business that must comply with ADA laws already.

 What helps make a website ADA compliance friendly?